SirDank/dank.tool/README.md

 - this script is added on top of every script that I build into an executable with my (private) custom python executable builder.
 In short it performs the following:
   - saves `runs.txt` to `%LOCALAPPDATA%\\Dankware` ( saves the amount of times the executable has been run )
   - scans the temp folder for any dankware files ( from my portable software ) and deletes them if they are not running ( cleanup )
-  - sends a get request to [countapi.xyz](countapi.xyz) to increase the online run counter by 1 ( this is displayed on the main menu as `dankware global runs` )
+  - sends a get request to [api-ninjas.com](https://api-ninjas.com/profile) to increase the online run counter by 1 ( this is displayed on the main menu as `dankware global runs` )
   - once in every 10 runs it displays the dankware animation and plays the dankware.wav file ( checks `runs.txt` )

 ## ⭕ executor.py ⭕

+- this script is used to build the dank.tool executable
+  - contains all the imports used by every module
+  - contains the update checker ( executes updater.py )
+  - sets environment variables
+  - checks windows language
+  - downloads dank.tool.py ( for offline mode )
+  - contains the discord rpc
+  - updates run counter ( global dank.tool runs )
+  - contains the chatroom user validator
+  - executes dank.tool.py

 ## ⭕ dank.tool.py ⭕

+- main src. contains:
+  - main menu
+  - module downloader
+  - module executor
+  - translator

 ## ⭕ execute custom modules ⭕